GridGain-Demos/ignite-machine-learning-demo/README-INTERACTIVE.md

 1. [ Step1DataProviderNode.java ] You manually starts one instance (only one) to perform the data generation steps.
 No CSV files are output, just send the data to cache.
 No data generation will be performed until the applicable method is called on the contained ServiceGrid proxy for data generation services, when you run [A0_Build_Model.java]

-NOTE: See comments in com.gg.batch programs for configuration settings
+NOTE: See comments in org.gridgain.demo.batch programs for ML Pipeline configuration settings

 2. [ Step2RFModelNote.java ]This node is run just once to perform preprocessing and training on the training dataset, that will be performed on demand via the Data provider.
 No preprocessing or training will be performed until the applicable operations are called on the Service Grid proxy for Model services, when you run [A0_Build_Model.java]